ytopt-team/ytopt-libensemble/README.md

 # Directory

-This directory includes the ECP apps, ECP proxy apps, and deep learning applications in pytorch/tensorflow autotuned using ytopt-libe and ytopt only.
+This directory is already merged into ytopt under the folder [ytopt-libe](https://github.com/ytopt-team/ytopt/tree/main/ytopt-libe).
+No more updates will be made in the repo.
+It includes the ECP apps, ECP proxy apps, and deep learning applications in pytorch/tensorflow autotuned using ytopt-libe and ytopt only.

 ```
 ytopt-libe-deeplearning/